Shaher909/EmployeePolls2/employee_polls2/README.md

 Leaderboard.test.js
 - Verifies that the leaderboard is displaying the correct user name, number of questions asked, and number of questions answered.

+Error.test.js
+- Tests that the error page can render the expected error message

+Title.test.js
+- Verifies that the Title component used on almost every page can render expected text

+PollCreation.test.js
+- Verifies that a new Poll/Question can be created

 # Dependencies to be installed